 - If the link does not work, please copy and paste "http://tinyurl.com/yhewscc" into your browser.

 Ideal volunteers for the following research initiatives are healthy adults who are free of cardiovascular disease and other chronic health problems.
 Most medications are okay for the studies.

 Qualified participants receive:

 - Oral Nitrite Therapy for Improving Physiological Functions in Older Adults.
 This study will determine the effectiveness of sodium nitrite, a naturally occurring compound found in the body and also green leafy vegetables, for improving body functions, including blood vessel, physical and brain functions in older adults.
 It involves taking sodium nitrite or placebo pills for 12 weeks with vascular function measures before, during, and after the intervention.
-If you are interested in participating in this study contact Candace (303-735-6410; IPAlab@colorado.edu).
+If you are interested in participating in this study, please call 303-735-6410 or email IPAlab@colorado.edu.

 - Effects of Curcumin Supplementation on Arterial Aging.
 Curcumin is the active ingredient in the Indian spice turmeric, giving it its yellowish color.
 We are interested in whether curcumin can improve the health and function of arteries in middle-aged and older adults.
 To test this, study participants will consume curcumin or placebo capsules for 12 weeks with vascular function measures before and after the 12-week intervention.
-If you are interested in participating in this study, please contact Candace (303-735-6410; IPAlab@colorado.edu).
+If you are interested in participating in this study, please call 303-735-6410 or email IPAlab@colorado.edu.

 Helpful and/or important information about our research:

 - Free medical screening and diagnostic testing (bone scans, exercise stress tests, ultrasound, blood tests) completed by professional medical personnel.